Dharsan2004/Shortify/README.md

 ## Features

-- URL encoding algorithm using MD5 hashing
+- URL encoding algorithm using SHA512
 - Caching using Redis for improved response times
 - Scalable architecture